vihan-lakshman/Optimal-MST/README.md

 # Optimal-MST

+Final project report for CS166 (Data Structures) at Stanford in 2016, an incredibly fun, challenging, and intellectually expanding class.
+We wrote an expository paper describing Pettie and Ramachandran's optimal minimum spanning tree algorithm.
+Fascinatingly, while we know that the algorithm is provably optimal, we do not have a precise upper bound on its runtime on arbitrary graphs!
+Nevertheless, as we discuss in the paper, we have some very strong guarantees on the runtime: (1) the algorithm will run in linear time when the graph contains at most 2^{65536} nodes (an unfathomably large number much beyond any graph we could enounter in practice) and (2) the algorithm runs in linear time with high probability on Erdos-Renyi random graphs.
+The proof of the latter result involves some nice tools from stochastic processes, namely edge-addition martingales; we present a proof of this result that fills in some non-obvious details from the original paper.

-Expository paper describing Pettie and Ramachandran's optimal minimum spanning tree algorithm.
-Also includes survey of other historically important MST algorithms.
+This report also includes a survey of other historically important MST algorithms, building off of Jason Eisner's wonderful [1997 tutorial](https://www.cs.jhu.edu/~jason/papers/eisner.mst-tutorial.pdf).